 Devyani Kar, PhD

-Dr. Devyani Kar is the coastal projects and programs manager for Environmental Defense Fund’s Mississippi River Delta restoration program.
+Dr. Devyani Kar is the senior manager and scientist for Environmental Defense Fund’s Mississippi River Delta restoration program.
 She monitors and tracks priority coastal restoration projects from Louisiana’s Coastal Master Plan as they advance from feasibility and planning to engineering and design to construction.
 She is also chair of the projects and programs committee for the Restore the Mississippi River Delta coalition.

 Devyani’s background includes coastal project management, coastal science research, hazard mitigation and urban planning.
 Prior to EDF, she was a Coastal Resources Scientist (CRS) manager with Louisiana’s Coastal Protection and Restoration Authority, where she managed several restoration projects including Caillou Lake Headlands Barrier Island Restoration, Lake Hermitage Marsh Creation, Long Distance Sediment Pipeline, and Queen Bess Island Restoration.
 Devyani is a Certified Climate Change Professional accredited by the Association of Climate Change Officers (ACCO), Certified Floodplain Manager (CFM) accredited by the Association of State Floodplain Management (ASFPM), and Project Management Professional (PMP) accredited by the Project Management Institute (PMI).